coleifer/peewee/docs/peewee/api.rst

    Field class for storing strings.

-   .. note:: Values that exceed length are NOT truncated automatically.
+   Values that exceed length are NOT truncated automatically.

 .. class:: FixedCharField

    Field class for storing fixed-length strings.

-   .. note:: Values that exceed length are not truncated automatically.
+   Values that exceed length are not truncated automatically.

 .. class:: TextField